Your Audition FAQs

 - Build-in microphones on devices such as laptops and tablets, while being of reasonable quality, aren’t optimised for the sorts of volume some musical instruments can produce.
 You might find that your built-in microphone is overloading and distorting.
 If you can get some distance between you and your device and/or play off-axis from the microphone, this can help.
 Additionally, you might also want to think about the acoustic of the room you’re in.
 If you’re located in a quite reverberant space then you could consider something as simple as closing curtains, hanging some heavy blankets or even a duvet to absorb some of the sound and reduce reflections in the room.

 - On Zoom, make sure that your audio setting is set to ‘Original Sound: On’, which is at the top left of the screen.
 If you’re using a device with poor microphone quality, such as an iPad, please test your equipment beforehand as an additional microphone may be needed.

-What questions will I be asked during the Stage 2 interview?
+What questions will I be asked during the live interview?

 The panel will use this time to get to know more about you and your future aspirations, as well as answer any questions you might have about studying with us.